 To learn more about this growing industry, I’ve enlisted my close friend and fellow entrepreneur Chad Reynolds (CR).
 Chad is the co-founder of YXE Street Food, a popular, Saskatoon-based food truck tracking system.
-He and business partner Patrick Wood launched YXE Street Food in an effort to take the guesswork out of tracking down the city’s growing numbers of food trucks.
+He and business partner Patrick Wood launched YXE Street Food in an effort to take the guesswork out of tracking down all of the YXE food trucks.
 Not only that, but last month the duo hosted the wildly successful YXE Street Food Fest, Saskatoon’s first and only food truck and music festival.

 Here’s a glimpse at Chad’s and my conversation:

 JR: In your opinion, what forms the crucial foundation for any successful food truck?

 CR: There’s no doubt all the food trucks and carts need to serve amazing food.
 I mean, that truly is the foundation of the businesses, but food aside – a truck must be locatable.
 They need to be constantly engaging with their customers on social media and addressing any inquiries and/or bookings.
 This often comes as an afterthought, but you’ll notice that the trucks that are most active online tend to be the ones that stick around.
 Our intent is to take some of these tasks into our own hands at YXE Street Food and let the trucks focus do what they do best: food.